-Emigration to America and Canada provided a release valve that eased the situation somewhat.5 The more humanitarian landlords, like the Earl Fitzwilliam in County Wicklow, paid for the “unprofitable” people on their lands to leave the country, while others let their Irish tenants die on the side of the road.6 Our Styles and Kavanagh ancestors did not emigrate during the Great Hunger, but many related branches of those families did.
+Emigration from Ireland provided a release valve that partially eased the situation, with many fleeing to the United States of America or British North America (Canada).5 The more humanitarian landlords, like the Earl Fitzwilliam in County Wicklow, paid for the “unprofitable” people on their lands to leave the country, while others let their Irish tenants die on the side of the road.6 Our Styles and Kavanagh ancestors did not emigrate during the Great Hunger, but many related branches of those families did.

 After the famine ended, the population was down and the economic situation eventually improved for many of those that remained.
 This was not without major reforms led by the Irish National Land League, an organization that sought to improve the situation of tenant farmers.
 The period of agitation caused by the Land League’s activism and the loyalists who pushed back against the cause was called the Land War.
 Tactics used in the Land War involved violence, intimidation, and boycotts.
 The term ‘boycott’ itself comes from the actions taken against an English landlord named Charles Boycott during the Land War.7